FAQs

 • Stomach cramps

 Infection prevention and control are vital in a long-term care environment.
 Heritage Green has an Infection Control Professional on staff.
 This person ensures that the highest standards of infection control are met and that employees, residents and visitors practice all of the recommended actions for preventing infection.
 Our home also work closely with Hamilton Public Health to educate staff about hand hygiene and the use of personal protective equipment to stop the spread of infection.
-Our home also has hand sanitizers in all resident rooms and in several common areas for everyone to use.

 At Heritage Green we make every effort to protect the health and safety of our residents, staff, and visitors.
 Our safety practices ensure medication safety, minimize risk and provide a secure environment for our residents.
 (For example, we have enclosed outdoor spaces where residents can safely enjoy horticultural activities or relax, weather permitting.